Health Topics Hypertension

 The standard treatment for high blood pressure involves drug therapy, often with multiple prescriptions.
 Although blood pressure numbers may decrease, pharmaceuticals do not address the chronic inflammation which is the root cause of high blood pressure.
 That’s why millions of people die from the effects of high blood pressure even while on a host of prescription drugs.
 The food you eat, like processed flour and sugars, and animal proteins cause an inflammatory process that destroys the sensitive lining of your heart and blood vessels that cause them to stiffen and harden.
 Eventually, the effects extend into other organs.
 Drugs also don’t address the dietary issue of salt intake and the development of high blood pressure.

-Adopting a Whole Plant-Based Diet is the first step in treating and preventing high blood pressure.
+Adopting a Whole Food Plant-Based Diet is the first step in treating and preventing high blood pressure.
 This means a diet consisting of vegetables, fruits, nuts, whole grains, beans and legumes.
 Whole plant means the vegetables or fruits are unrefined or minimally refined – not fried.
 Potato chips don’t count!
 Foods that are inflammatory and lacking phytonutrients are eliminated or severely reduced to less than 10 percent of your daily calories.
 These are foods such as processed sugars and white flour (white bread, cookies, soft drinks, chips, donuts, bagels), animal products (like dairy, eggs and chicken) and also processed oils.
 Salt intake should also be limited to less than 1200 milligrams of sodium a day.
 And if you predominantly eat plant foods, this won’t be hard.
 But processed foods, even the sweet ones, contain large amounts of salt.
 This is because salt is used as a preservative and allows the processed foods to stay on store shelves longer, for weeks and even months.

 In addition to incorporating more plants into your diet, there are specific phytonutrients that have remarkable effects on blood pressure.